dr-haoliu/race-sensitive-embeddings-mimic4/README.md

 ## Source code repo for  AMIA Informatics Summit 2023 paper `Can Race-sensitive Biomedical Embeddings Improve Healthcare Predictive Models`

+## Please cite the paper and give a star if you use the code in this repo.

 ## Abstract
 This reproducibility study presents an algorithm to weigh in race distribution data of clinical research study samples when training biomedical embeddings.